-In the case that any K-12 student found to be in violation of this policy for the first time (including distributing, selling, giving away, or possessing with the intention of distributing, selling, or giving away of a controlled substance or intoxicant, or a substance which is represented as a drug or intoxicant, or inhaling or ingesting of a substance for other than the prescribed or intended use, or paraphernalia on school premises or while participating in or attending any school related activity or using, attending school or any school related activity after using, in the possession of, or under the influence of controlled substance or intoxicant, or a substance which is represented as a drug or intoxicant, or in possession of related drug paraphernalia at any time (24 hours per day- 365 days per year) on school premises or at a school related activity) in West De Pere Schools that cooperates with the administration and authorities by providing information that leads to the source/supplier of such substance may be subject to the following in lieu of an expulsion hearing at the discretion of administration.
+In the case that any K-12 student found to be in violation of this policy for the first time (including distributing, selling, giving away, or possessing with the intention of distributing, selling, or giving away of a controlled substance or intoxicant, or a substance which is represented as a drug or intoxicant, or inhaling or ingesting of a substance for other than the prescribed or intended use, or paraphernalia on school premises or while participating in or attending any school related activity or using, attending school or any school related activity after using, in the possession of, or under the influence of controlled substance or intoxicant, or a substance which is represented as a drug or intoxicant, or in possession of related drug paraphernalia at any time (24 hours per day- 365 days per year) on school premises or at a school related activity) in West De Pere Schools that cooperates with the administration and authorities

-SCHOOL DISTRICT OF WEST DE PERE CONTROLLED SUBSTANCES
+SCHOOL DISTRICT OF WEST DE PERE 5131.6 cont'd CONTROLLED SUBSTANCES

 - 1. Will receive an automatic five (5) day suspension. - 2.
-May be placed on probation for one (1) calendar year during which the student will: - Meet with the principal/designee weekly for the length of the probation. - Keep a journal on this issue. - Will not further violate school/district rules and regulations. - Will seek AODA assessment and show verification to the principal within one (1) month of the incident.
+May be placed on probation for one (1) calendar year during which the student will: - Meet with the principal/designee weekly for the length of the probation. - Keep a journal on this issue. - Will not further violate school/district rules and regulations. - 3.
+Will seek AODA assessment and show verification to the principal within one (1) month of the incident.